Ferexal/CS-207-Project/README.md

 ## Motor Control

-The motor control sketch requires two Cytron 10A Motor Shield boards, stacked together on an Arduino (UNO Rev 3) as well as a 12V power source to allow the motors to reach full speed.
-The first board should have jumpers on pims D3 and D2 and the second board should have jumpers on pins D5 and D4.
+The motor control sketch requires two Cytron 10A Motor Shield boards (http://www.robotshop.com/ca/en/10a-dc-motor-driver-arduino-shield.html), stacked together on an Arduino (UNO Rev 3) as well as a 12V power source to allow the motors to reach full speed.
+The first board should have jumpers on pins D3 and D2 and the second board should have jumpers on pins D5 and D4.
+The motors used are 12V 50:1 170oz-inc Metal Gearmotors (http://www.robotshop.com/ca/en/12v-501-170oz-inc-metal-gearmotor.html).
 Wire one motor opposite the other so that they spin in the same direction when facing opposite directions.

 This code allows you to control the two motors through the Ardunio IDE serial monitor with the following values: